 - Defines, represents, symbolizes, expresses, and transforms (Sarrazin, 2014).

-In our culture, we tend to think of music mostly as entertainment.
-After studying the three lists given above, can you think of examples of alternate uses for music?
-Can you think of examples of human relationships with music from your own experience?
+In our culture, we tend to think of music primarily as entertainment.
+After studying the lists of music’s functions on the previous page, think of some of your own uses and examples of music.
 What do you use music for?
-When?
-How do you or others use music to foster relationships with others?
+When do you use it?
+How?
+Have you used music to create, foster, and support relationships with others?
 To communicate?
 To restructure reality?
+For your health, well-being, and emotional support?

 Musical Ability in Infants